qcdgone/cmpWordpress/README.md

 == Description ==
 410Gone Consent Manager for Google Consent Mode and GTM is a lightweight CMP with a cookie banner, customization modal, and Google Consent Mode v2 + Google Tag Manager compatibility.
 It includes desktop/mobile previews in the admin, design and label settings, and multilingual support (Polylang, WPML, or via filter).
+You can find the documentation in french for the plugin here : [Official website for the consent managemet wordpress plugin(FR)](https://www.410-gone.fr/blog/plugin-cmp-wordpress-gratuit-consent-mode-v2-gtm.html)

 == Key features ==
 * Configurable banner and “Customize” modal (titles, texts, buttons, links).